mmillmor/AmazonEcho-to-Vera/README.md

 Note, the Amazon Echo still requires OAuth2 to connect to the target device.
 Since the Vera does not support OAuth2, you need to set one a different OAuth2 server.
 Fortunatly you can use Login with Amazon as a dummy OAuth server and add your credentials in the code.
 This is simple to do and is free.

-Instructions for setup are in SetupSteps.pdf
+V2 Instructions for setup are in SetupSteps.pdf.
+For V3, pick the V3 skill type, and pick Node 6.1

 ### Help!